DandaIT04/CodeForces_mySolutions/README.md

 # 977A - Wrong Subtraction
 Changed my code back to while loops.
 By fixing some bugs i have where i decrement and increment values unnecessarily, it works now.
 From 61ms to 46ms.
 Much more efficient

+# 116A - Tram
+Probably be my last submission for now to focus on personal projects